Why Visit Paris?

 The Café Culture in Paris

-Parisian cafes were the meeting place of the French Enlightenment in the XVIIth century and they were the stage of passionately engaging intellectual chats during the roaring twenties.
-People like Hemingway or Sartre made of these public spaces their working places and some of their masterworks were born in Parisian cafes.
-Today sitting and sipping in a cafÉ-terrasse is among the finest common pleasures in Paris and the perfect place to watch as the city goes by.
-If you want to enjoy a local breakfast, add a cafe & croissant in a typical Parisian Café on your to-do list.
-We tell you everything about Parisian Cafés and French food on Yummy Paris.
+Parisian cafes were the meeting place of the French Enlightenment in the 17th century, and they were the stage of passionately engaging intellectual chats during the roaring twenties.
+People like Hemingway or Sartre made these public spaces their workplaces, and some of their masterworks were born in Parisian cafes.

-Food Tours are also a great way to discover a specific Arrondissement of Paris while tasting famous food in Paris.
-Food tours in Paris usually last 3 to 4 hours, and combine walking & sightseeing with gourmet breaks so you get the best of both worlds.
+Food Tours are also a great way to discover a specific Arrondissement of Paris while tasting some of the city’s famous foods.
+Food tours in Paris usually last 3 to 4 hours and combine walking & sightseeing with gourmet breaks, so you get the best of both worlds.

 The Sparkling Eiffel Tower

-The Eiffel Tower is the symbol of Paris and France.
-Perhaps is the Eiffel Tower what makes of Paris one of the most romantic cities in Europe?
-Despite all the controversy during its construction and inauguration (1887 -18 89) today we cannot imagine a visiting Paris without paying our respects (and take some selfies) to the Dame de Fer.
-Since 1985, Paris’ icon is adorned with lights that sparkle for 5 minutes every hour on the hour.
+Since 1985, the Eiffel Tower is adorned with lights that sparkle for 5 minutes every hour on the hour.
 The sparkling has a reach of 80 kilometers, being this the signal for the nocturnal revival of monuments in Paris.

+DID YOU KNOW?
 According to YouTube, the Eiffel Tower is one of the Most Romantic Places to Propose in the World.
-Since YouTube’s launch in 2005, the Eiffel Tower is always on their Top 10 Locations for Proposals in the World, only beaten in France by Euro Disney (!)
+Since YouTube’s launch in 2005, the Eiffel Tower is always on its Top 10 Locations for Proposals in the World, only beaten in France by Disneyland Paris (!)